 A/N: I'm baaaack!
 Sorry for the wait on this one.
 It went through a rewrite and my not having a computer for a month on account of my old PC died on me.

 This one is a LONG-ASS monster, the longest of all so far, I think.
 I could cut a bunch of the extra stuff but that's what's most fun to write, and this is fanfiction, so sue me.
-I hope you can enjoy reading it in bits instead of feeling pressured to read everything in one sitting, especially since it's mostly dialogue.
+I hope you can enjoy reading it in bits instead of feeling pressured to read everything in one sitting.
 (If anyone is reading this on their cell phone, know you are the most badass of the badass.)
 We're setting the stage for the next act, so while there's not a lot of action this time, there are several important revelations and decisions.

 But I'm gonna try to end Act I next chapter instead of this one.
 Sorry!
 It's just there's a really important Thing That Happens which I wanted to be the clincher for Act I. I will do everything possible to make sure I get it into the next chapter.
 Ending at an even twenty chapters would have been nice, but I've always been an odd one.

 Anyway.
-Enough of me talking about things you don't care about.
+Enough of me talking.
 Thanks for your wonderful support, and on to the story!